My Living Doll: Production

+The show was created by Jack Chertok based on the Pygmalion–Galatea myth.
+The series was unusual in that it was bought by the network without a formal pilot, at the request of CBS's president James T. Aubrey, due to the success of Chertok's series My Favorite Martian.
+The show was announced in April 1964.
+Filming began at Desilu Studios in July 1964.
+Outdoor scenes for the opening episode ("Boy Meets Girl") were filmed at Space Park under the pseudonym of "Space Research Center" (SRC).
+It was there in Redondo Beach, California that Rhoda was shown wandering off the campus, but was soon found by Dr. McDonald across the street at a drive-in named "Phil's Freeze" in Manhattan Beach.

+The series was developed with Julie Newmar in mind for the female lead.
+CBS had been looking for a vehicle for Newmar for two years, and found this to be the best project for her.
+Producers originally wanted Efrem Zimbalist, Jr. for the male lead, originally meant to be a "straight" role opposite Newmar.
+However, CBS also had Bob Cummings under contract, and overruled them to place Cummings in the series.

 The New York Times, reviewing the show in September, said it:

 Cummings' departure

 Despite good reviews, early ratings were poor.
 The show was initially scheduled opposite NBC's Bonanza on Sunday nights, but was shifted to Wednesdays in December in an attempt to improve ratings.
 This did not work, and in January, Cummings asked to be written out of the show after 21 episodes.
 CBS did not announce a replacement for him, indicating that they did not want to continue the series.

 At the time, reportedly Cummings and Newmar were not getting along during production, with Newmar stating in a 1965 interview that Cummings had tried to teach her how to act, was unhappy that she appeared to be getting more press attention than he was, and was "trying too desperately to hold on to his long-gone youth".
 However, this is denied by Newmar and show producer Howard Leeds in The Living Doll Story, a featurette included in the 2012 DVD release.

 Another report said that Cummings was unhappy with the size of his role in comparison to Newmar's.

 In later years, Newmar said the trouble was Cummings' addiction to methamphetamine.
 She says this contributed to his erratic behavior on set, as well as his increasing depression and insecurity.
 He demanded that the show focus more on his character.
 CBS refused and Cummings left.

-Cumming's last appearance was in "The Witness", the show's 21st episode, which aired on 10 February 1965.
+Cummings' last appearance was in "The Witness", the show's 21st episode, which aired on 10 February 1965.
 The following week's episode explained that his character had been transferred to Pakistan; the Peter character learns Rhoda's secret and takes over the position of watching over her.
 This was the plot device for the last five episodes of the season, and the series was not renewed for a second season.